Updated and Refreshed in 2018!

 Key performance indicator (KPI): A statistical measure of how well an organization is doing in a particular area.
 A KPI could measure an organization’s financial performance or how it is holding up against customer requirements.

 Key process: A major system level process that supports the mission and satisfies major consumer requirements.

 Key process characteristic: A process parameter that can affect safety or compliance with regulations, fit, function, performance or subsequent processing of product.

 Key product characteristic: A product characteristic that can affect safety or compliance with regulations, fit, function, performance or subsequent processing of product.

 Key results area: Customer requirements that are critical for the organization’s success.

-Laboratory: A test facility that can include chemical, metallurgical, dimensional, physical, electrical and reliability testing or test validation.
+Laboratory/lab: A facility that can perform calibration services, test validation and testing (for example, chemical, metallurgical, dimensional, physical, electrical and reliability testing).

 Laboratory scope: A record containing the specific tests, evaluations and calibrations a laboratory has the ability and competency to perform, the list of equipment it uses, and a list of the methods and standards to which it adheres to each of these.

 Last off part comparison: A comparison of the last part off a production run with a part off the next production run to verify that the quality level is equivalent.